Marsupialization is a surgical procedure used to treat Bartholin’s cysts.

 - Warm soak.
-Soak the cyst in warm water for 10 to 15 minutes a few times a day for three or four days.
+Soak the cyst in warm water for 10 to 15 minutes a few times a day for 3 or 4 days.
 You can do this in a sitz bath or bathtub.
 This can help the cyst rupture and drain.
 Alternatively, you can hold a warm compress on the area.

 - Surgical drainage.
-Under local anesthesia, your doctor can make a small incision to insert a small catheter, called a word catheter.
-It will stay in place for four to six weeks to drain the fluid.
+Under local anesthesia, your doctor can make a small incision to insert a small catheter called a word catheter.
+It will stay in place for 4 to 6 weeks to drain the fluid.
 Then you’ll need to return to the doctor’s office to have the catheter removed.